How to use openSUSE zypper behind a HTTP proxy (with authentication)

 Written by - 5 comments

-Published on - last updated on January 17th 2022 - Listed in Linux Network Internet
+Published on - last updated on April 11th 2024 - Listed in Linux Network Internet

-Was trying to figure out, how to use "zypper" behind a http proxy which requires authentication.
+Was trying to figure out, how to use zypper behind a HTTP proxy which requires authentication.
 Because direct Internet access was cut, an installation through zypper would fail with this message:

 geeko:~ # zypper se vnc